An overwhelming choice

 Envestio seems to offer the most speculative opportunities.
 However, Crowdestor had a project returning a crazy 36% annual interest rate (!), and several projects at Kuetzal offer interest rates above 18%.
 Overall, these three platforms offer rather comparable returns.

-BulkEstate stands somewhere in-between, with returns between 13% and 16%; CrowdEstate’s business loans usually yield 16%.
+BulkEstate stands somewhere in-between, with returns between 13% and 16%; so does Grupeer, with interest rates generally ranging from 11% to 13%.
+CrowdEstate’s business loans usually yield 16%.

 It’s actually rather hard to pick up a winner, especially when considering the risk associated with greater returns.
 The great news is that every investor will probably find at least one platform that suits him !

-BulkEstate is the only platform that only focuses on real-estate investments.
+BulkEstate is the only platform that only focuses on real-estate investments; similarly, Flender only lends to businesses.
 All other feature both real-estate and business loans.
 Envestio and Crowdestor feature very diversified opportunities, while Kuetzal, CrowdEstate and EstateGuru are slightly more restricted.

 Shame on me !
 This essential aspect was missing on previous aspects of this comparison.